drkevinfriday/Ism_Mern/README.md

  ## Installation

  For installation, please install [Node](https://nodejs.dev) and write npm i to get started.
+Please run npm run seed and npm run develop to deploy.Please refer to client folder README.md to refer to React commands.

  ## Credits